 What do you think the B-schools will be expecting from a candidate?

-From the talent standpoint, I think it was very difficult to understand what these business schools want.
+From a talent standpoint, I think it was very difficult to understand what these business schools want.
 You want to tailor your profile to suit their requirements, but there’s only so much you can do.
 Eventually, you have to present what you want to do in life and do the best in whatever you are doing because if you try and tailor your profile towards every business school, you are not going to end up doing something you like.

 The biggest challenge I faced was not being able to understand what the business schools wanted.
 Only when I started researching about them and talking to people did I understand the level of preparation that is required, which I realized that I hadn’t done beforehand, so I started working towards it in a short period of time.
 Another challenge I faced is that it is a long and tedious process – preparing for GMAT, thinking about the essay story that works best for you, and bringing all your personal and professional elements in order for that particular story.
 Bringing everything in one tune is a challenging aspect, but if you have your story in place in advance, you can weave your career to fit the story.